If you want a truly personalized skateboard, then you’ll either have to pay someone to make it for you or build it yourself.

 If you have those items, you won’t need the skate tool.

-But it’s cheap, widely available, and small enough to fit in your pocket, so it’s worth keeping one to hand.
+But a skateboard tool is cheap, widely available, and small enough to fit in your pocket, so it’s worth keeping one to hand from our perspective.

 Is it Difficult to Put Together a Skateboard?

 If you’re able to follow basic instructions, it’s very easy to assemble a skateboard.